-A dose conversion factor is defined as the dose equivalent received from exposure to a unit quantity of a radionuclide by way of a specific exposure pathway.
-Two types of dose conversion factors exist.
-One type gives the committed dose equivalent (rem) resulting from intake (by inhalation and ingestion) of a unit activity (1.0 μ Ci) of a radionuclide.
-The second gives the dose equivalent rate (millirem per year) per unit activity (1.0 μ Ci) of a radionuclide in a unit (cubic or square centimeters) of an environmental compartment (air volume or ground surface).
-All dose conversion factors used in this report were approved by the Department of Energy or by the Environmental Protection Agency (DOE 1988a; DOE 1988b; EPA 1993).
+A dose coefficient is defined as the effective dose received from exposure to a unit quantity of a radionuclide by way of a specific exposure pathway.
+There are two types of dose coefficients.
+One type gives the committed effective dose (rem) resulting from intake (by inhalation and ingestion) of a unit activity (1.0 μ Ci) of a radionuclide.
+The second gives the effective dose rate (millirem per year) per unit activity (1.0 μ Ci) of a radionuclide in a unit (cubic or square centimeters) of an environmental compartment (air volume or ground surface).
+All dose coefficients used in this report, with Department of Energy concurrence, were approved by the Environmental Protection Agency (EPA 1999).

-Comparison of Dose Levels
+F.5.6 Comparison of Dose Levels

-Table G.2 presents a scale of dose levels, with an example of the type of exposure that may cause such a dose, or the special significance of such a dose.
+Table F.2 presents a scale of dose levels, with an example of the type of exposure that may cause such a dose, or the special significance of such a dose.
 This information is intended to help the reader become familiar with a range of doses that various individuals may receive.